Torreya01/Data_Science-CW2-2024/README.md

 This directory contains all the plots inserted in the application and codes.

+-   codes:

+    -   The histogram file contains the codes that produce the histogram figure.

+    -   The cluster file contains the codes that produce the clustered figure.

+    -

--   Codes:
+-   figures:

+    -   The histogram figure is the histogram of the house prices.

+    -   The cluster figure is the map that divided the houses into 10 clusters.

 ### Application/

 This is the application script.

-# How to run the application
+## How to run the application

 ### If you have R installed